 📝Action: Write a list of your goals, KPIs and evaluation tactics.

-Getting your numbers straight should be at the top of your event strategy agenda.
+Getting your numbers straight should be at the top of your strategic event marketing agenda.
 If you don’t know what you have to spend, you won’t be able to build an event worth attending.

 📝Action: Create an initial budget breakdown based on the item, amount, description, estimated cost and actual cost.